Retention, Development, and Graduation Programs

 The mission of the BLF Foundation is to retain, develop, and graduate college students increasing the number of future leaders in careers and communities.

-Meet Courtney, a young vibrant girl who is a first generation college student.
-Aspiring to be the first in her family to complete college, Courtney is excited not only to make her family and community proud, but also give back to her community through successful employment into her industry of study.
-She desires to share the lessons learned through college with other students like herself and help improve generational wealth.
-Courtney demonstrates great potential as she finds success and is active in leadership roles but midway during her studies, sickness takes over Courtney and hinders her mobility.
+Meet Courtney, a young vibrant college sophmore who is also a first generation college student.
+Aspiring to be the first in her family to complete college, Courtney is excited not only to make her family and community proud, but also give back to her community once successfully employed in her industry of study.
+She desires to share the lessons learned through college with other students like herself and to help increase generational wealth.
+Courtney demonstrates great potential as she finds success and is active in leadership roles, however midway through her studies, sickness takes over and hinders her mobility.
 Unsure of how to make adjustments, she encounters struggles that affect her ability to continue with her education and considers dropping out.
-Thanks to the support she receives from the BLF Foundation’s mentorship program, she learns problem solving skills which helps her navigate her studies based upon her new range of mobility.
+Thanks to the support she receives from the BLF Foundation’s mentorship program, she learns problem solving skills which help her navigate her studies given the limited range of mobility.
 She also receives a scholarship from the BLF Foundation which helps to ensure she can remain enrolled and reach graduation!
-Due to this guidance, she is able to stay on track and finish her degree.
-Thanks to the BLF Foundation, this is one student who will not become another statistic; 56% of college students who do not graduate during a six-year tenure of college.
+Because of this support, she is able to stay on track and finish her degree.
+Thanks to the BLF Foundation, this is one student who will not become another statistic — 56% of college students who do not graduate during a six-year tenure of college.

 BLF Foundation is a 501(c)(3) non-profit founded to retain, develop, and graduate minority college students.
 Through our Annual Richard Fontenot and Susan Moore-Fontenot Honorary Scholarships, we are able to assist with the expensive costs of attending college.
-Through our Developing Future Leaders Year Long Mentorship Program, we are able to develop and mentor college students by providing cognitive and soft skill development so that we increase the number of college graduates.
+Through our Developing Future Leaders Year Long Mentorship Program, we develop and mentor college students by providing cognitive and soft skill training so that we increase the number of college graduates.
 Students in the mentorship program receive a broadened network through the many community and corporate partners we work with and the mentors they are assigned during the program year.
-Through our signature professional development program, during the monthly mentorship sessions, students enhance their leadership capacity and cognitive skills.
-As the students find growth in the mentorship program, they are able to translate the skills they gain into strategies for excelling in college, transitioning into careers, and becoming leaders in corporations and contribute to improvements in communities.
+Through our signature professional development program provided during the monthly mentorship sessions, students enhance their leadership capacity and cognitive skills.
+Students are able to translate the skills they gain into strategies for excelling in college, transitioning into careers, and becoming leaders in corporations and local communities.

 of college students who started at a four-year college will drop out during year six.